EdLlewellin/PyroTracker/README.md

 * **Multi-Track Pyroclast Tracking:**
     * Create new tracks using the "New Track" button (or `Ctrl+N` shortcut via `Edit -> New Track`).
     * **Select Active Track:**
-        * `Ctrl+Click` on a visible track marker in the image view.
+        * `Ctrl+Click` on a visible track marker in the image view or on a blank area to deselect.
         * Click on a track row in the "Tracks" table.
     * **Add/Update Points:** Left-click on the video frame to mark a pyroclast's position for the *active* track on the current frame.
 Clicking again *updates* the existing point's coordinates.
 Only one point per track per frame is allowed.
 Coordinates are stored internally in Top-Left system but displayed according to the selected coordinate system and scale unit (pixels or meters).
     * **Delete Point:** Delete the point for the *active* track on the *current* frame by pressing the `Delete` or `Backspace` key.
+    * **Undo Point Operation:** Undo the last point addition, modification, or deletion using `Edit -> Undo Point Action` or `Ctrl+Z`.
     * **Visuals:** Markers (crosses) and lines are drawn based on track activity and visibility settings.
 Default colors (e.g., active=yellow/red, inactive=blue/cyan) can be customized via Preferences.
     * **Track Visibility Control:** Control track display mode individually (Hidden 'X', Incremental '>', Always Visible '✓') using radio buttons in the "Tracks" table.
 Set all tracks to a specific mode by clicking the corresponding header icon.
 Visuals update according to the selected mode and current frame.
     * **Delete Tracks:** Delete entire tracks using the trash can icon button (🗑️) in the first column of the "Tracks" table (confirmation required).
 * **Auto-Advance:** Optionally enable automatic frame advance after adding/updating a point via the "Frame Advance" panel.
 Control the number of frames to advance using the spin box.
 * **Scale Configuration:**
     * Set a pixel-to-meter scale using input boxes for "m/px" or "px/m" in the "Scale Configuration" panel.
 Entering a value in one box automatically calculates the reciprocal.
     * **Set Scale by Feature:** Define scale by clicking the 'Set' button, clicking two points on a feature of known length in the image view, and entering the real-world distance in the dialog.
 A 'Show scale line' checkbox toggles the visibility of this defined line on the image.
+The line's appearance (color, width, text, end ticks) can be customized via Preferences.
     * Reset the scale using the reset button.
     * A "Display in meters" checkbox allows toggling the units for displayed data in the "Points" table.
     * A "Show Scale Bar" checkbox allows toggling the visibility of the on-screen scale bar.
+The scale bar's appearance (color, font size, bar height) can be customized via Preferences.
 Both checkboxes are only enabled if a valid scale is set.
 * **Coordinate System Management:**
     * Select coordinate system mode (Top-Left, Bottom-Left, Custom) using radio buttons in the "Coordinate System" panel.
     * Set a custom origin by clicking "Pick Custom" and then clicking the desired origin location on the image view.